sbiemont/fugologic/readme.md

 #### Engine new instance

-If the rules contains an error, the engine builder will fail.
+If the defined rules contains an error, the engine builder will return it.

 Create an engine from the builder